Understanding Your Green Card Priority Date: Parsing the Visa Bulletin and Predicting Your Green Card Arrival

 For employment-based preference categories, USCIS requires applicants to go by the “Final Action Dates” chart.

 The Final Action Dates Chart indicates when visas may be issued.
+The 'final action date' is the cutoff date that determines when an applicant's priority date is current and they can proceed with the green card process.
 It shows the cut-off dates for visa numbers, meaning that only applicants with a priority date earlier than the listed date are eligible to have their visas processed to completion.
+Status applicants use the Final Action Dates chart to determine when they can file Form I-485.
 This chart is generally used to determine when an applicant can be scheduled for a consular interview or when their case can be finalized by the DOS or USCIS.

 The Dates for Filing Chart provides the earliest dates when applicants may be able to submit their applications for adjustment of status.
+Adjusting status is the process by which eligible immigrants apply for lawful permanent residence when a visa becomes available.
 It allows applicants to assemble and submit required documentation if their priority date is earlier than the date listed on this chart.
+Adjusting status depends on the availability of immigrant visas, which is determined by the Visa Bulletin and priority dates.
 This chart is used when USCIS determines there are more immigrant visas available than there are known applicants, allowing for earlier filing.

 What is Visa Retrogression?

 Visa Bulletin retrogression occurs when the cut-off dates for visa availability move backward in time from one month to the next.
 This means that a priority date that was current in one month may no longer be current in the following month.
+When retrogression happens, only applicants with priority dates earlier than the new cut-off date remain eligible for visa issuance.
 Retrogression typically happens when the demand for visas in a particular category or from a specific country exceeds the number of visas available for that month.

 Causes of Retrogression: